 Conclusion

 This article does not attempt to catalog every violation.
 There are too many.
-It documents the architecture of abuse—the way institutions, databases, and media combine to create permanent targeting without accountability.
+It documents the architecture of abuse—the way institutions, databases, media, and digital systems combine to create permanent targeting without accountability.

 If any authority disputes this account, the remedy is simple: